aagricola/18-IA2/week-1_Intro/README.md

 ## Homework
 Two teams of seven.
 Each choose a Rube Goldberg Invention with at least seven steps in it.
 [Link](https://www.rubegoldberg.com/artwork/send-late-stayer-home/?c=45)
-Each person should choose a step in the machine and make an animation that evokes what happens in that step.
+Each person should choose a step in the machine and make an animation in processing that evokes what happens in that step.
+It can be abstract or pictorial.
+I will show you how to turn it into a .mov file next week.
-You will also design and print or fabricate a physical trigger for the mapped, projected animation.
-Bring both to class with you next week.
+Next week, you will also design and print or fabricate a physical trigger for the mapped, projected animation.
+You can start planning that for homework too.

 ## Resident Engineer Workshops